Edujugon/laravel-google-ads/docs/index.md

 Save method returns an array of updated elements or false if nothing updated.

-> Important!! notice that it will persist all elements that matched in where condition.
+> Important!! notice that it will persist all elements that are in the collection.

+You can get the list as illuminate collection simply calling `items` method.

 ### Google Reports